Title: On the Verge (Prelude to an Admission of Love)

 Walker passes him the vest and Mulder digs into the righthand pocket.
 His fingers graze Scully’s necklace.
 He palms it and tucks it away in his pants pocket.

-“Are you sure we can’t just take a peek?” he asks as they walk past the treatment room, where the door is now closed.
+“Are you sure we can’t just take a peek?” he asks as they walk past the treatment room, where the door is now shut.
 This adds to his worry.

 “Soon.
 For now, go to the cafeteria and get something to eat and drink.
 Doctor’s orders.”